-Four reasons at least can be stated, which may have induced the Apostles, in the exercise of a wise discretion, to turn in the first instance to this island.
-It is separated by no great distance from the mainland of Syria; its high mountain-summits are easily seen in clear weather from the coast near the mouth of the Orontes; and in the summer season many vessels must often have been passing and repassing between Salamis and Seleucia.
-Besides this, it was the native-place of Barnabas.
-(Acts 4:36).
+Four reasons at least can be stated, which may have induced Barnabas and Paul, in the exercise of a wise discretion, to turn in the first instance to this island.
+It is separated by no great distance from the mainland of Syria.
+Its high mountain summits are easily seen in clear weather from the coast near the mouth of the Orontes.
+In the summer season many vessels must often have been passing and repassing between Salamis and Seleucia.
+Besides all this, Cyprus was where Barnabas lived (Acts 4:36).

-Since the time when "Andrew found his brother Simon,and brought him to Jesus," (John 1:41, 42) and the Savior was beloved in the house of "Martha and her sister and Lazarus," (John 11:5) the ties of family relationship had not been without effect on the progress of the Gospel.
-It could not be unnatural to suppose that the truth would be welcomed in Cyprus, when it was brought by Barnabas and his kinsman Mark to their own connections or friends.
+Since the time when "Andrew found his brother Simon and brought him to Jesus," (John 1:41 - 42), the ties of family relationship had not been without effect on the progress of the Gospel.
+It could not be unnatural to suppose that the truth would be welcomed in Cyprus, when it was brought not only by Paul but by Barnabas and his kinsman Mark to their own connections or friends.

 Moreover, the Jews were numerous in Salamis.
-By sailing to that city they were following the track of the synagogues.
-Their mission, it is true, was chiefly to the Gentiles; but their surest course for reaching them was through the medium of the Proselytes and the Hellenistic Jews.
-To these considerations we must add, in the fourth place, that some of the Cypriotes were already Christians.
-No one place out of Palestine, with the exception of Antioch, had been so honorably associated with the work of successful evangelization (See Acts 4:36, 11:19, 20, 21:16).
+By sailing to that city Paul and Barnabas were following the track of the synagogues.
+Their mission, it is true, was chiefly to the Gentiles, but their surest course for reaching them was through the medium of the Proselytes and the Hellenistic Jews.
+To these considerations we must add that some of the Cypriotes were already Christians.
+No one place out of Palestine, with the exception of Antioch, had been so honorably associated with the work of successful evangelization (Acts 4:36, 11:19, 20, 21:16).

-The Jews, as we should have been prepared to expect, were numerous in Salamis.
-This fact is indicated to us in the sacred narrative; for we learn that this city had several synagogues, while other cities had often only one.
-(Acts 13:5.
-Compare Acts 6:9, 9:20, and Contrast Acts 17:1, 18:4) The Jews had doubtless been established here in considerable numbers in the active period which succeeded the death of Alexander.
+We also know that Jews were numerous in Salamis due to the fact that Scripture states the city had several synagogues, while other cities had often only one (Acts 13:5).
+The Jews had doubtless been established here in considerable numbers in the active period which succeeded the death of Alexander.

 The unparalleled productiveness of Cyprus, and its trade in fruit, wine, flax, and honey, would naturally attract them to the mercantile port.
 The farming of the copper mines by Augustus to Herod may probably have swelled their numbers.
 One of the most conspicuous passages in the history of Salamis was the insurrection of the Jews in the reign of Trajan, when great part of the city was destroyed.
 Its demolition was completed by an earthquake.
 It was rebuilt by a Christian emperor, from whom it received its mediaeval name of Constantia.